Rev. Jacob Beecher 1 2 4

 12. He has conflicting death information of 14 Jul 1831 and Shepherdstown, Jefferson, WV.
 14

-13. Newspaper: Baltimore Patriot: Died: On the 15th inst. at his residence, Shepherdstown, Va.
+13. Newspaper: Baltimore Patriot: Died: On the 15th inst.
+At his residence, Shepherdstown, Va.
 Rev. Jacob Beecher, Pastor of the German Reformed Church in that place., 21 Jul 1831, Baltimore, Baltimore, MD.
 4

 14. Newspaper: 28 Jul 1831, Hagerstown, Washington, MD.
 14 DIED, On Thursday night 14th inst.
 At his residence in Shepherdstown, VA. [now West Virginia] The Rev. Jacob Beecher, formerly a resident of Hagerstown.